-Note: Click Do not require sender authentication if you want to bypass the spam folder for approved senders that do not have authentication such as SPF or DKIM enabled.
+Note: Check the Do not require sender authentication box to bypass the spam folder for approved senders that do not have authentication, such as SPF or DKIM enabled.
 Use this option with caution as it can potentially lead to spoofing.

-- When you are finished making changes, click Add setting or Save to close the dialog box.
+- When you're finished making changes, click Add setting or Save to close the dialog box.

-- If you want to add more email addresses or domains to the list, repeat steps 8-10.
+- Repeat these steps to add more email addresses or domains to the list.

-- When you are finished making changes, click Add Setting to close the dialog box.
+- When you're finished making changes, click Add Setting to close the dialog box.

 Note: Any settings you add will be highlighted on the "Email settings" page.

 - Click Save changes at the bottom of the "Email settings" page.